bhagenbourger/hue-monitoring/README.md

 - SLACK_ENDPOINT => the Slack endpoint corresponding to the webhook to push messages into Slack
 - HUE_API_KEY => your API key to connect to your Philips Hub
 - HUE_HUB_IP => IP address of your Philips Hub
-- ES01_DATA_FOLDER => Path of the folder in which elasticsearch data is persisted
+- ES01_DATA_FOLDER => Path of the folder in which elasticsearch01 data is persisted
+- ES02_DATA_FOLDER => Path of the folder in which elasticsearch02 data is persisted

 To manage your configuration you can declare a `env.sh` file which contains your configuration variables. `env.sh` file is ignored by git.
 Below an example of `env.sh` content: